docknetwork/planning/rfc/0005-claim-deduction.md

 }
 ```

-It's not decided exactly how the rule descriptions will be serialized, but they are expressable in this datalog-ish syntax:
+It's not decided exactly how the rule descriptions will be serialized, but they are expressible in this datalog-ish syntax:

 ```
 // For conciseness I'll use <#something> as shorthand for <http://example.com/something>.